electric-cloud/electriccommander/CommanderREST/jquery/README.txt

 Notes
 _____

+- This code is currently under development and may or may not work at any time.
+Also, the code is presented as sample code and may contain errors.
+Please use with caution.
-Just a note, the web server that you are running this against needs to have CORS configured for either all origins or from the origin where this page will be run from.
+- Just a note, the web server that you are running this against needs to have CORS configured for either all origins or from the origin where this page will be run from.